6.4. Analysis of evaluation results#

 6.4.1.6.1.
 Confusion matrix#

-A confusion matrix is the equivalent of a scatter plot for categorical data, often either expressed in a table format or visualized as the as a heat-map.
-For example, suppose you have a classifier whose objective is to classify between speech, music and background noise.
+A confusion matrix is the equivalent of a scatter plot for categorical data, often either expressed in a table format or visualized as a heat map.
+For example, suppose you have a classifier whose objective is to classify between speech, music, and background noise.
 For each testing sample, you then have the target output and the actual output of your classifier, which you can write as a matrix such as:

 Actual music